Knowing your body type may help you meet your fitness goals.

-To become more muscular, ectomorph’s need to keep cardio sessions to a minimum and focus on an intense workout.
-Too much of workouts every day would speed up the metabolism leading to more fat burning.
-So it’s good to follow, three workouts a week, keeping the actual training time after a warm-up to 45 minutes or less and work harder on weights to build a toned muscle.
+To become more muscular, ectomorphs need to keep cardio sessions to a minimum and focus on an intense workout.
+Too many workouts every day would speed up the metabolism leading to more fat burning.
+So it’s good to follow, three workouts a week, keeping the actual training time after a warm-up to 45 minutes or less, and work harder on weights to build a toned muscle.

-MESOMORPH: Mesomorph is characterised by an athletic, medium size joints/ bones, wider shoulders, Well defined muscles, Rectangular shaped body, Strong build.
+MESOMORPH: Mesomorph is characterized by athletic, medium-size joints/ bones, wider shoulders, Well defined muscles, Rectangular shaped body, Strong build.

 - Female mesomorph: defined hourglass figure